Therapy dogs help people cope with difficult emotions and conditions that are beyond their control.

 They undergo training and earn certifications to help people collect themselves in moments of distress.
 Scientists are proving that therapy dogs reduce stress in patients of aging populations, pediatric care patients, and those with dental anxiety.

 Many studies have shown that there is a link between stress reduction in older patients and pet therapy.
-For example, In patients that suffer from dementia, therapy dogs can assist in their stress responses.
-Moreover, ongoing studies show that therapy dogs reduce hypertension, stress, depression, and anxiety associated with new situations.
+For example, in patients that suffer from dementia, dogs can assist in their stress responses.
+Moreover, ongoing studies show that they reduce hypertension, stress, depression, and anxiety associated with new situations.